department-of-veterans-affairs/caseflow/client/README.md

 ## About

 Caseflow's frontend is built using React & Webpack.
-React is the framework we use to organize our frontend code into redusable, extensible components.
+React is the framework we use to organize our frontend code into reusable, extensible components.
 Rails still handles all web routing, and determines when react components should be rendered.

 ## Asset Compilation Process